-Salted Chocolate Caramel Apples – sprinkling of sea salt and a bit of chocolate turns Caramel Apples into an extravagant dessert..
-Salted Chocolate Caramel Apples!
+Sprinkle sea salt over your Salted Chocolate Caramel Apples – with a bit of chocolate turns Caramel Apples into an extravagant dessert.

 Salted Caramel Apple Cheesecake – the only thing better than salted caramel apples is Salted Caramel Apple Cheesecake!
 This is the perfect fall treat and a great way to use up any type of apples.

 Apple French Toast Bake – Transform classic French Toast into an appley indulgence!
 Prepare this easy Apple French Toast Bake recipe the night before so there’s no morning prep!
 It’s also wonderful as a make and bake option.
 Pour some maple syrup over the steamy cinnamon apples and you’ll have a tasty breakfast for 1 or many

 Best Pumpkin Bars -These bars make the perfect fall dessert.
 They are moist, irresistible and full of yummy pumpkin flavor.
 Great for your next fall gathering.